stubailo/sashko-dev/README.md

  - `date`
  - `description` for post description
  - `imgUrl` should be link for post image to show on index page
- - `publish` should be `true` for publishing it to web, otherwise it'll be draft
+ - `published` should be `true` for publishing it to web, otherwise it'll be draft
  - `author` should be name of guest writer, if not provided it'll be consider as blog owner post
  - `authorGithub` should be Github username only, if not provided it'll be consider as blog owner username
  - `authorTwitter` should be Twitter username only, if not provided it'll be consider as blog owner username